 Top 9 Android Apps that are going to Rock on ChromeBook

 Google’s announcement in March 2016 that ChromeBook will now be able to run Android Apps and will have access to Google Play is huge.
-We at vizteck are eagerly waiting to try it out as the support for Google Play on most chromebooks will come in the third and fourth quarter of 2016.
+We at Vizteck are eagerly waiting to try it out as the support for Google Play on most Chromebooks will come in the third and fourth quarters of 2016.

-We think it’s a really big news as this will bring a completely new platform to the existing android app developers.
-It will also bring millions of apps to Chromeos.
-A platform is powerful mostly because the apps it can run and millions of apps from the top notch developers of the android platform will be a huge leap for ChromeBook.
+We think it’s really big news as this will bring a completely new platform to the existing android app developers.
+It will also bring millions of apps to ChromeOS.
+A platform is powerful mostly because of the apps it can run and millions of apps from the top-notch developers of the android platform will be a huge leap for Chromebook.

 App developers will definitely be looking to use this opportunity to create new apps.

-There will be thousands of existing apps on Android’s Google Play Store which will be loved by the chromebook users.
+There will be thousands of existing apps on Android’s Google Play Store which will be loved by Chromebook users.

-Here is my list of apps which I think will rock on the Chromebook and will be useful to Chromebook users.
+Here is my list of apps that I think will rock on the Chromebook and will be useful to Chromebook users.

 The CloudMagic Android application is the best choice for keeping multiple email accounts inside a single application.

 It serves you well on a Chromebook.
-In the light of the fact that Google’s operating system doesn’t accompany a desktop email application like outlook, that can manage all your email accounts .
+In light of the fact that Google’s operating system doesn’t accompany a desktop email application like outlook, that can manage all your email accounts.

 So, if you need to string Gmail, Exchange, and an IMAP account together, CloudMagic is the most advantageous alternative.

-CloudMagic has a spotless and clean interface and a great deal of tie-ins to third-party services like Evernote, OneNote, and Pocket.
-It also ran extremely smooth in Chrome OS, making it a decent contender for serving as your primary email arrangement.
+CloudMagic has a spotless and clean interface and a lot of tie-ins to third-party services like Evernote, OneNote, and Pocket.
+It also ran extremely smoothly in Chrome OS, making it a decent contender for serving as your primary email arrangement.

-The Evernote web application works pretty well, yet the organization made a great deal of steps in bringing Google’s Material Design to its Android application.
-That make it imposing Chromebook option in case you are an Android user and a fan of Google’s new styles.
+The Evernote web application works pretty well, yet the organization made a lot of steps in bringing Google’s Material Design to its Android application.
+That makes it imposing the Chromebook option in case you are an Android user and a fan of Google’s new styles.

 You can get Evernote’s Android application from the Chrome Web Store.

-I found it a little strange and weird at times of scrolling, however, that experience could vary depending upon your gadget.
+I found it a little strange and weird at times of scrolling, however, that experience could vary depending on your gadget.